Mahmoud217TR/JPG-secret-message-encoder/README.md

 # JPG-secret-message-encoder

-This is a tool to write hidden messages on images,Can be seen only using hex editors on image
+This is a tool to write hidden messages on (JPG) images, Can be seen only using hex editors on image

 It works easily with this 3 steps: